How US election outcome could affect the Western Balkans – DW – 09/30/2024

 What would a Harris victory mean for the region?

-Trump's pro-Serbian stance hints at what the Western Balkans could expect if the Republican were to be returned to the Oval Office in November.
+Trump's pro-Serbia stance hints at what the Western Balkans could expect if the Republican were to be returned to the White House in November.

 The line taken by Democratic Party candidate Kamala Harris, on the other hand, has not so far been as clear cut.
 Nevertheless, some conclusions can be drawn on the basis of both her personal background and foreign policy views.